 Ava Gardner owned this leather-bound script of her star-making film The Killers.
 This script, which is now part of the museum’s permanent collection, includes gold, embossed lettering on the cover and spine listing the names of the film and star.

 The Killers short story by Ernest Hemingway first appeared in Scribner’s Magazine in 1927.
 It was an instant hit with readers and has since become one of Hemingway's most famous short stories.
-Years after the work’s first publishing, producer Mark Hellinger reportedly paid Hemingway $36,750 for the film rights to the story.
+Years after the work’s first publishing, producer Mark Hellinger convinced Hemingway to sell him the rights to the story, reportedly paying Hemingway $36,750, making it the most expensive short story in Hollywood's history up to that point.
 Hellinger hired screenwriter Anthony Veiller to develop the script.
 Although uncredited, writer/director John Huston was also solicited to enhance the film’s final screenplay.
 The first 20 minutes of the film closely follow Hemingway’s original narrative, but the remainder of the film, focused on the murder investigation, was wholly new and original.

 The text on this publicity image reads: “Kitty Collins was what happened to the big Swede.
 He took a two-year rap for her, and when he came out – it was the double-cross to end all double-crosses.”